adanperez/nada-theme/README.md

 </div>

 # Nada Theme
-A theme about nothing.
+A dark theme full of Nada.

 Elements of this theme are inpsired by *Dracula* and *Field Lights* themes.

 Pairs well with *Verdandi Theme* Icons.